benmvp/slides/2018/reactathon/why-react.md

 - Here's how I would do the conditional
 - We can use normal JS to do conditionals instead of muddying up our JSX
 - Conditionally assign a variable, and put that in our JSX
+- React is logic-centric; you're primarily doing JS logic with a little bit of rendering

 /////